Sparse Shift Autoencoders for Identifying Concepts from Large Language Model Activations

-In this paper, we propose Sparse Shift Autoencoders ({\isae}s), models that learn steering vectors from paired samples that vary in multiple unknown concepts.
-Such samples are cheap to obtain, for example, by pairing posts and their replies on a social media site.
-Briefly, the model maps embedding differences between samples in a pair to a latent space that reflects the concept changes and uses a linear decoding function to reconstruct the difference vector, following the \textit{linear representation hypothesis} \citep{mikolov-etal-2013-linguistic, jiang2024originslinearrepresentationslarge} in assuming that concepts are linearly encoded by LLMs.
-Crucially, we constrain the latent representation to be sparse, meaning that each example is modeled using as few concept changes as necessary.
-We then leverage the results developed by \citet{lachapelle2023synergies} and \citet{xu2024sparsityprinciplepartiallyobservable} to prove that the proposed \isae approach identifies \emph{some} concepts, for which we can readily extract steering vectors.
-We study the \isae empirically both with synthetic data, and with Llama-3.1 embeddings on several language datasets, finding that our proposed approach enables accurate steering using multi-concept changes, without the need for careful supervision.
+In this paper, we propose Sparse Shift Autoencoders ({\isae}s), models for provably recovering steering vectors without the need for concept labels, contrastive pairs and other supervision signals about concepts.
+Crucially, {\isae}s learn from sparse multi-concept shifts: paired samples in which multiple unknown concepts differ, but not all of them.
+Such samples are cheap to obtain, for example, by pairing sentences from Wikipedia articles, or by using LLMs to synthetically generate contrastive texts.
+Briefly, an \isae maps embedding differences between samples in a pair to a latent space that reflects the concept changes and uses a linear decoding function to reconstruct the difference vector.
+This architecture reflects the \textit{linear representation hypothesis} \citep{mikolov-etal-2013-linguistic, jiang2024originslinearrepresentationslarge} in assuming that concepts are linearly encoded by LLMs.
+Crucially, we regularize the latent representation to be sparse, meaning that each shift is modelled using as few concept changes as necessary.
+We then leverage the results developed by \citet{lachapelle2023synergies} and \citet{xu2024sparsityprinciplepartiallyobservable} to prove that the proposed \isae approach identifies \emph{some} concepts, under suitable assumptions on distribution that generated the data.
+We also show how this allow to extract extract valid steering vectors, i.e. direction in the LLM representation that changes a single concept.
+We study the \isae empirically on challenging language datasets and models, finding many settings where they outperform SAEs as well as other related steering methods that require supervision.

-\parhead{Connection to sparse autoencoders.} The \isae approach that we theoretically analyze in this paper resembles sparse autoencoders (SAEs), models used to find interpretable features in LLM representations \citep{cunningham2023sparseautoencodershighlyinterpretable, templeton2024scaling}.
-However, SAEs build on sparse dictionary learning~\citep{stephane1999wavelet, Mairal_Bach_Ponce2009}, an idea from signal processing that factorizes signals into a sparse linear combination of vectors from a \emph{much higher dimensional basis than the signal itself}.
-While SAEs model the high-dimensional space of concepts, this comes at the cost of identifiability since inverting the observations to capture concepts is impossible.
-By contrast, here, we focus on concepts that naturally vary across data pairs, making identifiability analysis possible.